dickeyy/seeds-bot/README.md

-# 🌱 Seeds
+# 🌱 Seeds - Archived
-Making Discord safer one server at a time.
-Through intuitive moderation, and beautifully simplistic utilities, Seeds is a moderation bot that will keep your community safe and fun for every member.

-[Add it here](https://seedsbot.xyz/invite) run `/help` to get a list of all available commands
+This repo has been archived, and has been migrated to [Seeds' GitHub Org](https://github.com/seedsdiscord)